jamesmattis/Hello/README.md

 [[PebbleController pebble] enablePebbleHardware];
 ```

-Dictionaries to push via App Message can then be queue using:
+Dictionaries to push via App Message can then be queued using:

 ```Objective-C
 [[PebbleController pebble] addDictionaryToQueue:dictionary];